daxko/design/docs/contents/style/index.md

 The grid is a pretty standard 12 column responsive grid -- you create a wrapper `.grid` with individual columns.
 Columns are placed using `inline-block` instead of floats which allows for a little bit cleaner markup and an easier way to handle certain layouts at smaller viewports.

-Since we're using `box-sizing`, the grid sizes can include the gutters as part of the column instead of trying to perform complex margin calculations.
+Since we're setting the box sizing to `border-box`, the grid sizes can include the gutters as part of the column instead of trying to perform complex margin calculations.
 The size of the gutters can be adjusted by changing the `$grid-gutters` sass variable.

 {{#example 'html' 'grid-example'}}
 <div class="grid">